Summer Intercultural Communication and Global Leadership Program

 - One group airport pick-up and transfer on arrival day

 - Public transportation pass

 - Excursions, special presentations, and guest speakers as described

 - Professional on-site support from study center staff

 - Free use of wi-fi, laundry, and facilities at the Château

 International health insurance is available through the CEPA Foundation for an additional fee.

-Not included in the program fee: International airfare, insurance, visa/passport expenses (if necessary), additional meals, beverages, and misc. personal costs.
+Not included in the program fee: International airfare, insurance, visa/passport expenses (if necessary), additional meals, beverages, airport transfer on departure day, and misc. personal costs.

 |Application deadline||March 31, 2018|

 |$500 non-refundable deposit||Due within 7 days of invoice or March 31, whichever comes first|